Preparing the organisation

 Every complaint is different, so your approach to resolving it will differ in each situation.
 While there are no hard and fast rules to follow in the resolution of complaints, the following step-by-step instructions will help in most situations.

 Complaints do add to your already hectic workload but delays in dealing with them can add to tension and generate further resentment.
 Give a factual, clear, succinct and complete picture of the essential circumstances, answering all questions fully.
 Be willing to apologise.
-If you can’t respond quickly, let the service user know as soon as possible.
+If you can’t respond quickly, let the consumer know as soon as possible.
 Provide all relevant documents when requested.
 Aim to make progress towards resolving the complaint within 30 days of receipt.

 Gather all the relevant information